Kotlin/kotlinx.serialization/README.md

 ## Setup

-Using Kotlin Serialization requires Kotlin compiler `1.3.0` or higher.
+Using Kotlin Serialization requires Kotlin compiler `1.3.11` or higher.
 Make sure that you have corresponding Kotlin plugin installed in the IDE.
-Since serialization is now bundled into Kotlin plugin, no additional actions in IDE are required (but make sure you have deleted old additional plugin for 1.2, if you had one).
+Since serialization is now bundled into Kotlin plugin, no additional plugins for IDE are required (but make sure you have deleted old additional plugin for 1.2, if you had one).
-Delegate build to Gradle: (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`).
 Example projects on JVM are available for [Gradle](example-jvm/build.gradle) and [Maven](example-jvm/pom.xml).

 ### Gradle